Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 The first one is `Decoder<T>.mapTo(mapper: (T) -> Decoder<R>): Decoder<R>`.
 It is used to map a decoder to another type using a function that takes in the decoded object and returns a decoder for the desired type.

-Imagine for example a decoder that decodes all types of integers, by first decoding a byte the number of bytes to read, and then reading the bytes themselves.
+Say we want, for example, a decoder that decodes all types of integers, by first decoding a byte the number of bytes to read, and then reading the bytes themselves.
 We could use the `mapTo` method to map the decoder to a `Decoder<Number>`:

 ```kt
 val numberDecoder: Decoder<Number> = ByteDecoder().mapTo {